Dr. Agatha Murray

 What should I be prepared to do in counselling?

-What will happen in the first appointment?
+What will happen before and in the first appointment?

 How long does therapy take?